Skip to main content

 LOCAL_LLM_BASE_URL=<url_of_self_hosted_llm_server>

-The OpenAI and Anthropic keys are self-explanatory, and if you’re interested in the local LLM setup, please refer to the docs for a deployment with no third-party services.
+The OpenAI, Anthropic, and Groq keys are self-explanatory, and if you’re interested in the local LLM setup, please refer to the docs for a deployment with no third-party services.

 Embeddings